Geological Hazards – Observations, Measurements, Modeling

 Presentation

-Natural disasters and risks are one of the major challenges facing our society.
-The "Geological Hazards" master's program trains students to understand and characterize hazards and associated geological processes, on all time and space scales, from earthquakes, volcanoes and tsunamis to landslides and ground stability.
+Natural disasters and hazards are one of the major challenges facing our society.
+The Master's degree in Geological Hazards trains students to understand and characterize geological hazards and associated processes, at all scales of time and space, from earthquakes, volcanoes, and tsunamis to landslides and ground stability issues.

-The training is based on four axes:
+The training is based on four areas:

 • field observation and characterization